Postpartum depression: Psychosocial

 Sexual orientation has also been studied as a risk factor for PPD.
 In a 2007 study conducted by Ross and colleagues, lesbian and bisexual mothers were tested for PPD and then compared with a heterosexual sample group.
-It was found that lesbian and bisexual biological mothers had significantly higher Edinburgh Postnatal Depression Scale scores than did the heterosexual women in the sample.
+It was found that lesbian and bisexual biological mothers had significantly higher Edinburgh Postnatal Depression Scale scores than the heterosexual women in the sample.
 Postpartum depression is more common among lesbian women than heterosexual women, which can be attributed to lesbian women's higher depression prevalence.
 Lesbian women have a higher risk of depression because they are more likely to have been treated for depression and to have attempted or contemplated suicide than heterosexual women.
-These higher rates of PPD in lesbian/bisexual mothers may reflect less social support, particularly from their families of origin and additional stress due to homophobic discrimination in society.
+These higher rates of PPD in lesbian/bisexual mothers may reflect less social support, particularly from their families of origin, and additional stress due to homophobic discrimination in society.

+Different risk variables linked to postpartum depression (PPD) among Arabic women emphasize regional influences.
+Risk factors that have been identified include the gender of the infant and polygamy.
+According to three studies conducted in Egypt and one in Jordan, mothers of female babies had a two-to-four-fold increased risk of postpartum depression (PPD) compared to mothers of male babies.
+Four studies found that conflicts with the mother-in-law are associated with PPD, with risk ratios of 1.8 and 2.7.

+Studies have also shown a correlation between postpartum depression in mothers living within areas of conflicts, crises, and wars in the Middle East.
+Studies in Qatar have found a correlation between lower education levels and higher PPD prevalence.

+According to research done in Egypt and Lebanon, rural residential living is linked to an increased risk.
+It was found that rural Lebanese women who had Caesarean births had greater PPD rates.
+On the other hand, Lebanese women in urban areas showed an opposite pattern.

+Research conducted in the Middle East has demonstrated a link between PPD risk and mothers who were not informed and who are not given due consideration when decisions are made during childbirth.

 There is a call to integrate both a consideration of biological and psychosocial risk factors for PPD when treating and researching the illness.

+Studies comparing incidence of postpartum depressive symptoms between mothers receiving postpartum care in-person at a clinic and those receiving postpartum care at home or via telehealth did not reveal significant differences between these healthcare delivery modalities.